Skill Demand Index

 Which roles need SQL proficiency most:

-Data Analysis positions drive 31% of demand.
-Other and Marketing also frequently list SQL proficiency as a requirement.
-Skills commonly paired with SQL proficiency include dbt Experience.
+Data Analysis positions drive 40% of demand.
+Marketing and Other also frequently list SQL proficiency as a requirement.
+Skills commonly paired with SQL proficiency include Bachelor's Degree and Stakeholder Management.

 Depth Level Distribution